 - Out of the three-axis in a 3D plot, one is vertical while the other two axes are horizontal.

 - In the excel 3D surface plot, the 3D rotation needs to be adjusted as per the range of data as it can be difficult to read from the chart if the perspective isn’t right.

-- The axis should be named as to avoid any confusion which axis is the X or Y or the Z-axis for a user.
+- The axis should be named as to avoid any confusion on which axis is the X or Y or the Z-axis for a user.

 This has been a Guide to 3D Plot in Excel.
-Here we discuss how to create 3D Surface Plot (Chart) in Excel along with practical examples and downloadable excel template.
+Here we discuss how to create a 3D Surface Plot (Chart) in Excel along with practical examples and downloadable excel template.
 You may learn more about excel from the following articles –